Can Niacin Be Harmful to Control Cholesterol?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“The data have been kind of murky until now,” Dr. Cho says.
-“HPS2-THRIVE [Treatment of HDL to Reduce the Incidence of Vascular Events], which is the largest niacin trial to date, found that in patients with a history of cardiovascular disease whose cholesterol levels are well controlled, niacin really doesn’t add anything and it may cause harm.”
+Studies reinforce this approach.
+“The largest niacin trial to date found that, in patients with a history of cardiovascular disease whose cholesterol levels are well controlled, niacin really doesn’t reduce cardiovascular risk and it may cause harmful side effects,” Dr. Cho says.

-Researchers reported a significant number of different types of serious side effects with the niacin therapy.
-Some of the side effects had been demonstrated in previous studies, such as skin rashes, gastrointestinal problems, complications with the management of pre-existing diabetes and increased risk of developing diabetes.
+A significant number of different types of serious side effects have been associated with niacin therapy.
+They include skin rashes, gastrointestinal problems, complications with the management of pre-existing diabetes and increased risk of developing diabetes.

-Other side effects identified in the study that may require further research included infections and bleeding, particularly in the gut and brain.
+Other side effects identified in studies that may require further research included infections and bleeding, particularly in the gut and brain.